 How can you expect to increase your self-awareness if you lack the ability to surround yourself with people who will tell you when you are wrong?

-How can you practice the art of living well if you never expand your horizons on a specific topic and listen to people with different opinions than yourself?
+How can you navigate the chaos if you never expand your horizons on a specific topic and listen to people with different opinions than yourself?

 If you are part of a team, manage people, or raise children, how can you expect others in your sphere to respect you if you act as if you know everything about everything all the time without any consideration of how others think?